Robin of Sherwood: The outlaws

 A former member of the Saracen Order of Assassins, he was captured in Palestine by the Baron de Belleme and brought back to England to work as his henchman.
-He usually fights with double scimitars and is equally skilled with throwing knives.
 After the Baron is killed by Robin, Nasir, having found respect for Robin during a crucial sword fight decides to join the outlaws.
 Throughout the series, he speaks very little.
-The only archer who can match Robin, he fights with double swords and is noted for his tracking skills.
+The only archer who can match Robin (they actually face off against each other in the Sherriff's archery tournament for Herne's Silver Arrow), he uses a composite bow whereas the other outlaws use longbows.
+He usually fights with double scimitars, is equally skilled with throwing knives and is noted for his tracking skills.
 Initially, he was intended to be killed in episode two, but he proved so popular with the show's cast and crew, that Carpenter decided to make him a regular instead.